COMP6900/COMP6900.github.io/pages/Neutron/neutronfs.md

 struct NeFSFile; // most things are files.
 A dir is a file with `., ..` and extras

 // block objects
+struct SuperBlock;
-struct NeFSSuperBlock;
+struct TreeRoots;
-struct NeFSInodeTable;
+struct InodeTable;
-struct NeFSInode; // includes b tree of blocks struct NeFSBlock;
+struct Inode; // includes b tree of blocks struct Block;
 ```

+### CoW

+Anytime a file's metadata is updated, it will not modify the underlying blocks directly.
+Rather it will create a copy of it, modify that.
+Then only when the operation is completed, it will point the original metadata at the new copy.
+The old one may be saved as a snapshot.

-### Installer
+### Checksums

-Neutron comes with NeFS drivers loaded by default.
-Any new Neutron/Quantii installs should partition a drive with a single root NeFS partition that fills up the disk.
-The installer can also look at other available drives and format them with extra NeFS partitions.
+File checks through the `neutronfs_checksum_verify` function.
+Each time a modification/write occurs, a new checksum is generated and stored along with the file.

+Only when a `Pass` status is returned, the file contents should be copied into the kernel buffer as a MM file.

 ## Flashing Neutron/Quantii